top of page

 • Bells Palsy or any condition that makes closing or opening eyes difficult

-• Any disease/disorder that causes shaking, twitching or erratic movements CONTRAINDICATIONS &
+• Any disease/disorder that causes shaking, twitching or erratic movements

 Special Care – Requires a GP Referral